Caring for a Pet with Cancer

 When this point is reached, then the treatment focus shifts to one of providing as much comfort and nurturing care for the pet as possible in its final days or months.
 For situations where a cure is unlikely or not possible, where treatments have proved ineffective, or where the costs (especially any physical or emotional harm to the animal) outweigh the benefits, comfort care is the most appropriate answer.

 Home-provided comfort care may not be for everyone.
 Caring for a terminally ill animal is an emotionally difficult and time-consuming responsibility.
 In most cases, the animal will lose some body functions, which will require you to provide an increased level of care.
 Owners who decide to provide comfort care at home should consult with a veterinarian who is knowledgeable about home comfort care and can provide information and support.
-In particular, a comfort care program should be developed, followed, and adjusted as the condition of the pet changes.
+In particular, a comfort care plan should be developed, followed, and adjusted as the condition of the pet changes.

 One primary goal of comfort care is the control of pain.
 Once that issue has been covered, other issues may also need to be addressed.
 For example, it may be necessary to relocate the pet’s bed and change water and food containers to make sleeping, eating, and drinking easier and less painful.
 Family members may also re-arrange their schedules to spend more time with the pet and provide more attention, well-loved treats, and affection.
 Because visits to the veterinarian are often stressful for a pet, you might elect to reduce the number of such visits.
 If so, you may need to learn how to perform medical tasks such as giving injections.
 These are all issues you will need to discuss with your veterinarian when you make the decision to provide home comfort care.